newatoms/beta/_private/pitches/stby.md

 ### Method

 We give a fun anonymous resume analysis/overview of all employees combined with information from LinkedIn.
-Done studies, talents, hobbies etc.
+Done studies, talents etc.

 ### Outcome